kristov/controlblock/README.md

 ## There is no type system

 All values are stored as strings.
 Values are converted into native types inside the builtin functions.
 This is not a performance language ;-)

+## How it works (roughly)

+These are two stacks involved in the `evalStep()` function: 1) an expression stack to store the upcoming expressions than need to be evaluated, and 2) a "value" stack which stores the results of previously evaluated expressions (expressions that have been reduced to an atom).
+For example:

+    (+ 3 4)

+The "3" and the "4" will end up getting pushed onto the value stack.
+When the "+" atom is evaluated it will pop the two arguments from the value stack.
+Now consider this expression:

+    (+ 5 (+ 2 3))

+This cries out for a recursive evaluation because obviously we need to evaluate the "+ 2 3" before we evaluate the outer expression.
+In this implementation the "+ 2 3" expression will be pushed onto the expression stack, and eventually its value will get pushed onto the value stack.
+By the time we get to evaluating the outer expression the value stack contains "5" and "5", so the outer expression will pop these values from the value stack.

+When an expression is pushed onto the expression stack it is pushed as a pair.
+The first item in the pair is the expression, and the second is an "environment".
+The environment is a key-value list of symbols.

+### Overview

+The `evalStep()` function works approximately like so:

+If the expression being evaluated is an atom first try to resolve the atom to something else using the symbol table.
+If it's still an atom then push it onto the value stack.
+If it was converted into an expression (or it was an expression all along) then try to handle a few hard-coded constructs (lambda, cond, quote).
+If it wasn't one of those then just push all the sub-expressions onto the expression stack.

+In psuedo code:

+    Pop the next pair from the expression stack
+    Get the expression from the pair (first item)
+    Get the environment from the pair (second item)
+    If the expression is an atom (a string) {
+        Try to convert the atom into an expression using the environment.
+This is how function names are expanded into their lambda bodies.
+    }
+    Check the expression again and if it's not an atom {
+        Check if the expression is a lambda, and if so {
+            Create a new environment and pop all the argument values from the value stack into the enviromnent, using the lamda parameter names as keys (AKA: binding).
+            If the body of the lambda is an atom it is a built-in so dispatch it.
+            Otherwise push the body of the lambda onto the expression stack with the new environment.
+        } Otherwise {
+            Process some other structures like quote and cond } Otherwise {
+            Loop through the expression and push the sub-expressions onto the expression stack, with the current environment.
+        }
+    } Otherwise if it is an atom {
+        Push it onto the value stack
+    }